fpapado/proto/README.md

 The tech world often calls these setups "opinions".
 I do not find that characterisation frutiful.
 I would rather think of this setup as "my happy place".
-Over time, the prototyping setup I use changes, in a self-sustaining loop between "learning to make something new" and "learning a new way to make something".
+Over time, the prototyping setup I use changes, in a loop between "learning to make something new" and "learning a new way to make something".
 In other words, it allows me to focus on the things I am interested in at a certain moment, by leveraging familiar patterns.

-Different versions of the setup will be tagged in [Releases]() for future reference.
+Different versions of the setup will be tagged in [Releases](https://github.com/fpapado/proto/releases) for future reference.

 ### I have not used this setup before, can I build with it?
 Yes!
-How relaxed you will be doing so will depend on how familiar you are with each of the development concepts/tools above.
+How relaxed you will be depends on how familiar you are with each of the development concepts/tools above.
 If you have worked with React before, I think that styled-system will probably be the new variable.
 If you have not worked with React before, but know CSS and HTML, I am also optimistic about it.